 The Classroom player described in this article refers to the legacy classroom player in Echo360 courses that shows video and presentation media.
 This player is being replaced incrementally throughout the system by the newer Echo360 player.
 The tools in the newer player are similar to but not exactly the same as the In-Classroom tools described below.

 Being "in the classroom" means viewing the content or media in the class, and interacting with the media in some way.
-You can watch the class as it was recorded, as well as view any other presentation materials that may have been shared to the classroom.
+You can watch the class as it was recorded, as well as view any other presentation materials that may have been shared in the classroom.

-The In-Classroom Tools let you take Notes (if you're a student), post and respond to Questions, bookmark video or slide locations, and if necessary, mark video scenes or slides as confusing.
+The In-Classroom Tools let you take Notes (if you're a student), post and respond to Questions, Bookmark video or slide locations, and if necessary, mark video scenes or slides as Confusing.
 Notes and Q&A can be viewed outside of the classroom in the Study Guide or Q&A Tabs for the course respectively.

-To view content in the classroom
+To view content in the classroom>